-Round Drop In Tray with Spark Ignition and Gas Connection Kit
+Round Drop-In Pan with Spark Ignition Kit

 Why Use A Drop In Tray?

 There are three good reasons to use a tray with an integral burner in your fire pit.

 If you are using Propane to fuel your system then it is generally considered best practice to use a tray, and may in fact be a requirement of local codes.
 Why?
 Propane is heavier than air, so once it is released through the gas ports of the burner, its natural tendency is to sink lower.
 The tray helps contain the propane gas, reducing the risk of pockets of unburnt gas collecting within the fire pit structure.

 - It is very simple to install a tray.
 During the construction of your fire pit structure, a ’shelf’ can be built upon which the tray can sit, and that’s it.
 All the plumbing is hidden out of sight below the tray, and it is very easy to remove for maintenance.